Paoay Church: The Magnificent Historical Icon of Ilocos Norte

-Paoay Church is one of the most famous and oldest churches in the Philippines.
+Simabahan ng Paoay is one of the most famous and oldest churches in the Philippines.
 It is located at Marcos Ave, Paoay, Ilocos Norte.

 Paoay Church History

 The Paoay Church history began in the 17th century.
-The construction of the church was spread over a century beginning from 1604: the cornerstone of the church was laid in 1704; the convent in 1707; and the belltower in 1793.
+What started as Paoay Church drawing turned into reality.
+The construction of the Simabhan ng Paoay in Ilocos Norte was spread over a century beginning from 1604: the cornerstone of the church was laid in 1704; the convent in 1707; and the belltower in 1793.
 Even while still unfinished, Paoay Church was already used by parishioners.
 In 1896, it was finally inaugurated.
 But in 1706 and 1927, it was damaged by earthquakes.

-Seeing it in person, you’d think it’s like straight out from a postcard.
+Seeing it in person in Paoay Ilocos Norte, you’d think it’s like straight out from a postcard.
 The sky above the church is often a deep cerulean making it a photographer’s haven.